sagnik-sen/ai-personal-coach/README.md

 # AI Personal Coach

 This project is a web-based personal coaching tool built with Streamlit and IBM Watsonx foundation models.
 It generates structured, motivational, and actionable content based on user goals.
-The application demonstrates the use of generative AI in a practical context while maintaining simplicity for ease of understanding and reproducibility.
+The application demonstrates the use of Generative AI in a practical context while maintaining simplicity for ease of understanding and reproducibility.

+> 📝 This project was developed as part of a Generative AI capstone assignment to demonstrate proficiency with foundation models and retrieval-augmented generation.

 ## Features

 **Dynamic Model Selection**

+* Choose among several pre-trained foundation models:

+  * Granite Instruct
+  * FLAN T5
-* Choose among Granite Instruct, FLAN T5, Llama 2 Chat, or Mistral Large.
+  * Meta Llama 2 Chat
+  * Mistral Large

 **Retrieval-Augmented Generation**

-* Enriches user input with a small knowledge base.
+* Enriches user input with a small internal knowledge base.

 **Personalized Outputs**